 Through the vital Senior Corps Program, seniors can make a difference in the life of a child by mentoring troubled kids, caring for premature newborns and helping abused children.
 Visit seniorcorps.gov for more information.

 Get paid for your life-formed opinions and input.
 Focus group research is vital in today’s market-based economy, and it pays an average of $75-$150 for an hour-long focus group.
 To find a focus group near you, visit Senior Corps online at seniorcorps.gov, or Opinions of Sacramento Focus Groups at opinionsofsac.com

 A unique opportunity this summer is the chance to volunteer on a political campaign, or for a party-affiliated organization.
 There are several races at the local, state and federal levels, and the campaigns or parties themselves welcome volunteers in all capacities.
 Find out how you can get involved by calling your local party representatives: El Dorado County Republican Party, edcgop.com, 530-676-4757; El Dorado County Democratic Party, edcdemocrats.org, 530-626-8270.

 Put your love and appreciation for history or art to good use by serving as a volunteer tour guide at any of our regional museums.The Folsom History Museum is always looking for volunteers.
 Visit folsomhistorymuseum.org, or call 916-985-2707 to find out how you can help.

 Volunteer at Thrift Stores

-For the senior who just can’t stand to sit still, volunteering just might be the solution And where better to volunteer than in your own city?
+For the senior who can’t stand to sit still, volunteering just might be the solution.
+And where better to volunteer than in your own community?